artursniegowski/MovieBrowser-APP/README.md

 # MovieBrowser-APP
 It is a movie browser website that's API driven.
-There's a search function, movie detail view, about page, all built into a single page application / progressive web application.
+There's a dynamic search function, movie detail view, about page, all built into a single page application / progressive web application.
 The concept of function based components was used for the development of this web-app.
 You can type in the search box the movie you are interested in, and it will update